al1brn/geonodes/README.md

 ### Domains

-Geometry classes have one or sevreal _Domain_ attributes according  **Blender** data structure.
+Geometry classes have one or several _Domain_ attributes according  **Blender** data structure.
 The domains are the following:
 - **Mesh**
   - points
   - faces